 The head of the department is prof. Ing.
 Jan Váchal, CSc.

 Department of Foreign Languages

 The Department of Foreign Languages mainly teaches foreign languages and has been a fundamental part of VŠTE from its very beginning.
 The department provides language education for all current study programmes at VŠTE with both economical and technical specializations.
 It also provides personnel for related language courses for the Lifelong Education Centre.
-Its team is made up of a group of qualified and experienced workers who are continually extending their education.
+Its team is made up of a group of qualified and experienced workers who are continually expanding their education.
 Several native speakers also work for the department.
 The department also actively participates in the creative and project activities of the school.
 It does so by actively cooperating with other departments and sections, not only of its alma mater, but of other domestic and foreign universities as well.

 The head of the department is PhDr.
 Jan Gregor, Ph.D.

 The Department of Economics was founded on July 1, 2015, replacing the former department known as Department of Economics and Management which was split into two seperate departments.
 The main activity of the Department of Economics is to provide instruction (teaching) and creative activities in the field of economics, accounting and business economics.
 The Head of the Department of Economics is Ing.
 Marek Vokoun, Ph.D..